obiyoag/evi-CEM/README.md

 - We appreciate the effort of [MONET](https://github.com/suinleelab/MONET) to train and release the dermatology vision-language model.

 ## 📝 Citation
-If our work or code is helpful in your research, please cite our paper as follows.
+If our work or code is helpful in your research, please star this repo and cite our paper as follows.
 ```
 @inproceedings{Gao2024eviCEM,
     author={Yibo Gao, Zheyao Gao, Xin Gao, Yuanye Liu, Bomin Wang, Xiahai Zhuang},